Comet Galaxy: Fate

-Even though its mass is slightly larger than that of the Milky Way, the spiral will inevitably lose all its gas and dust as well as its chance of generating new stars later, and become a gas-poor galaxy with an old population of red stars.
-The finding sheds light on the process by which gas-rich galaxies might evolve into gas-poor galaxies over billions of years.
-The new observations also reveal one mechanism for forming “homeless” stars seen scattered throughout galaxy clusters.
+In spite of the galaxy's large mass, the spiral will inevitably lose majority of its gas and dust, resulting in a gas-poor lenticular or elliptical galaxy with an older population of red stars.
+The finding sheds light on the process by which some gas-rich galaxies might evolve into gas-poor galaxies over billions of years.
+Observations also reveal one mechanism that may result in intergalactic stars.